-An IPC intake analyst may call you to clarify your concern and to tell you what has happened in similar cases.
-The intake analyst may also direct your complaint to other government organizations if they are in a better position to deal with your situation.
+An IPC analyst may call you to clarify your concern and to tell you what has happened in similar cases.
+The analyst may also direct your complaint to another government body if they are in a better position to deal with your situation.

 In some cases, a mediator will be assigned to your file to look into the matter and attempt to resolve your complaint.
+The matter may also be transferred to an investigator to conduct an investigation.

-What happens to the government organization?
+What happens to the public institution?

-If your personal information is not being handled properly, the IPC will make recommendations to the government organization to prevent similar occurrences from happening again.
+If your personal information is not being handled properly, the IPC will make recommendations to the public institution to prevent similar occurrences from happening again.
+An order may be issued if the investigator has found the public institution to be in contravention of privacy legislation.